AmeyVijeesh/A-Text-And-Code-Editor/README.md

 # ATS Word + ATS Code

 A great text + code editor for programmers and typers.
 It features excellent features and an amazing interface.
-It also features diffrent themes, fonts, etc.
+It also features different themes, fonts, etc.

-# Fetures
+# Features

 Features:
 For the features, you will need to check separate repositories for text and code editors, respectively.